davy7125/polyphone/en/manual/soundfont-editor/editing-pages/editing-of-the-general-information.md

 * **Copyright**\
   Mention to fill if the file is subject to copyright.
 * **Comments**\
-  Information not included in any of the preceding categories.
+  Information not included in any of the previous categories.
 * **Kind of samples**\
-  Indicates whether the samples should be recorded in 16 bits or 24 bits.
+  Indicates whether the samples are stored with a 16-bit or 24-bit resolution.
   Please note that 24-bit samples may not be supported in some synthesizers.